Skip to main content

 • Patterns for handling async request state

-• How to use the Redux Toolkit createAsyncThunk API to simplify async calls
+• How to use the Redux Toolkit createAsyncThunk API to manage async calls

 Prerequisites

-• Familiarity with using AJAX requests to fetch and update data from a server
+• Familiarity with using HTTP requests to fetch and update data from a server REST API

 Introduction